proroklab/VectorizedMultiAgentSimulator/README.md

 ### Rendering on server machines
 To render in machines without a display use `mode=rgb_array`.
 Make sure you have OpenGL and Pyglet installed.
-To enable rendering on headless machines you need to create a fake screen.
+To enable rendering on headless machines you should install EGL.
+If you do not have EGL, you need to create a fake screen.
 You can do this by running these commands before the script:
 ```
 export DISPLAY=':99.0'
 Xvfb :99 -screen 0 1400x900x24 > /dev/null 2>&1 &